get-woke/woke/docs/usage.md

 ## Outputs

-Options for output include text (default), simple, json, github-actions, sonarqube or checkstyle format.
+Options for output include text (default), simple, json, github-actions, sonarqube, or checkstyle format.
 The following fields are supported, depending on format:

 | Field        | Description                                       |